18 Comments

 Dee!
 Here I was thinking I was being brief, ha! :) Wait until you hear my exegesis on semicolons.
 I'm glad to hear that the em dash really has grown in popularity; I wasn't sure if it was in my head!

-Kara B's avatar
+Kara Brugman's avatar

 En dash evangelist, reporting for duty!
 One of my biggest pet peeves in writing is when a hyphen is used to represent a range (0-60), instead of the appropriate en dash (0–60).
 In Substack’s font the difference is less noticeable, but the incorrectly used hyphen always stands out to me.
 My biggest em dash pet peeve: spaces around the em dash. …I promise I am not a drag!